j-cb/GOOD/README.md

 The trained models together with some extra data like example training images get saved in the experiments folder.
 To evaluate models, enter their path in `eval_paths.py` and run `goodX.py --mode 'eval'`.
 Evaluation settings for values as in Table 1 are prepared in the `eval_dataset.sh` scripts.

+---

+## Pre-trained models

+The parameters of all evaluated models are available as PyTorch state dicts at https://nc.mlcloud.uni-tuebingen.de/index.php/s/sLzL24L6dD8YwGD

+The CEDA models used in experiments with pre-training can be found at **[https://gitlab.com/Bitterwolf/GOOD](https://gitlab.com/Bitterwolf/GOOD)**